Ley789/SimpleRayTracer/Thesis/thesis.md

                   \right)
 $$

 where the indices indicate the axis by which we rotate and $\alpha$ the angle.
-A rotation matrix is a result of the rotation function defined above and multiplications of 2 rotation matrices.
+A rotation matrix is a result of the rotation function defined above or the multiplications of 2 rotation matrices.
 For a corresponding proof see \cite{kenn}.

 Multiplying every point of a primitive with a rotation matrix will rotate the primitive.